Code-Institute-Submissions/bruna_fernandes_phsiotherapy_m2/README.md

     3. As a user, I want the user to be able to explore services on offer and the ability to contact Bruna Fernandes and learn about her experience.

         1. On the Home page the user can sign-up/login to the member section, where they are greeted with a popup to input email and password.
-Once the users has filled in the form and clicked the login button the user will be greeted with the Member page.
+Once the users have filled in the form and clicked the login button the user will be greeted with the Member page.
         2. On the Home page the user can go straight to Appointments.
-        3. The user can also view testimonials fromm current or past clients where short reviews and ratings are submitted.
+        3. The user can also view testimonials from current or past clients where short reviews and ratings are submitted.
         4. Toward the bottom of the page are the social medial links.

     4. As a user, I want to know what type of services are available to me.

-        1. On the services link the user can go straight to Physiotherpy and Pilates page, where they can learn a little about what is on offer to new or existing clients.
+        1. On the services link the user can go straight to Physiotherapy and Pilates page, where they can learn a little about what is on offer to new or existing clients.
-        2. Three sections to this page are Physiotherapy, Pilates and the unique serivice of Home visits.
+        2. Three sections to this page are Physiotherapy, Pilates and the unique service of Home visits.
         3. Toward the bottom of the page are the social medial links.

     5. As a user, I want to know what type of services are available to me.

         1. On the services link the user can go straight to Appointments, where they can fill out a simple form and submit for booking.
         2. They must download a C19 form too and return to Bruna Fernandes.
-        3. There is also the Service Hours information so the user knows the operating hours.
+        3. There is also the Service Hours information, so the user knows the operating hours.
         4. Toward the bottom of the page are the social medial links.

     6. As a user, I want to know about Bruna Fernandes, who is she?